 - New Sound Album: Although Sodom is always rooted in Speed Metal and Thrash Metal, some of their albums (especially during The '90s) have toyed around with their overall sound.

-- Expurse of Sodomy was their first Thrash Metal release (as opposed to Venom-like Black Metal).
+- Expurse of Sodomy was their first full-on Thrash Metal release (as opposed to more Venom-like Black Metal).

-- Tapping the Vein was more aggressive and Death Metal-influenced, Sodom probably being the only massive influence to death metal that later actually tried out the genre they helped create.
+- Tapping the Vein was very Death Metal-influenced (namely with the downtuned guiars and Tom using even lower, growlier vocals), Sodom probably being the only massive influence to death metal that later actually tried out the genre they helped create.

 - Revolving Door Band: Angelripper is the only constant member.

-- Satan: A common lyrical theme in their early days.
+- Satan: Their main lyrical theme in their early days before Persecution Mania.